The Smart Utility Enterprise 2011-2015: IT Systems Architecture, Cyber Security and Market Forecast

 - Refine your integration solution offering

-- Maximize client return on technology investment by designing a reusable and flexible IT infrastructure
+- Maximize customer return on technology investment by designing a reusable and flexible IT infrastructure

 Vendors – Leverage this report to: